 This survey was conducted early in the development of the 2040 Oahu Regional Transportation Plan.

-The bylaws of the OahuMPO Executive Committee provide the framework within which the Policy Board conducts its operations and meetings.
+The bylaws of the OahuMPO Executive Committee provide the framework within which

 The Finance Supplemental Agreement between the OahuMPO, the State, City, and Transit Operator meets the requirements of 23 Code of Federal Regulations (CFR) Section 450.314.